-The 16 MBTI personality types are made up of concrete qualities, highlighting a person’s natural behavior in different contexts.
+The 16 personality types are made up of concrete qualities, highlighting a person’s natural behavior in different contexts.
 When combined, the top four, most developed Preferences used by a person define their type.
-All in all, there are eight characteristics we need to note when defining an MBTI profile.
+All in all, there are eight characteristics we need to note when defining a personality profile.
 Here they are:

 - Extraversion vs Introversion – This describes how people direct their energy – either outward or inward.

 - Sensing vs Intuition – This describes how people receive and process new information – either pragmatically or imaginatively.